-The Gothic Cathedral located in the old town at the centre of Valencia is known as “Saint Mary's Cathedral”, “The Basilica of the Assumption of Our Lady of Valencia” or just as "Valencia Cathedral".
+The Cathedral of the Holy chalice is a Gothic Cathedral located in the old town at the centre of Valencia.
+It is known as “Saint Mary's Cathedral”, “The Basilica of the Assumption of Our Lady of Valencia” or just as "Valencia Cathedral".

 Originally the cathedral was dedicated to the Holy Saviour but was rededicated to the Blessed Virgin by James I (the Conqueror) who was King of Valencia (1238 – 1276).
 He would carry an image of the Virgin, which is now displayed in the sacristy.

 The octagonal Bell Tower, which is known as "Micalet" or "La Miguelete" named after its largest bell called Miguel, was constructed between 1381–1425.
 The Bell Tower is accessible to visitors who are able to climb the 207 steps to the top of the tower with good views across the city.
 It s also possible to see the bells on some occasions, although this isn't always possable.

 Originally this was separate from the main building but in 1459 the nave was extended joining the Tower with the Chapter House and the rest of the cathedral.
 This also resulted in the construction of the main entrance.
 In 1674 work began on the construction of the main chapel.
 During the Renaissance (15th-16th centuries), little work was done on the main structure, although work was carried out on the decorations in the Resurrection chapel and on one of the high altars.